Jwakers/articuria/README.md

   - [ ] Test this by uploading a longer video.
   - [ ] Show progress indicator in toast.promise.
 - [ ] Watch data base for changes on the manage video page [id].
 This should prevent the need for refreshing.
 Another example is the go to video link on the recorder page, this should watch for changes and update accordingly
-- [ ] Calculate average score by summing individual scores and remove it from teh gemini api request
+- [x] Calculate average score by summing individual scores and remove it from teh gemini api request
+- [ ] Provide open ai with table topic audio for a better review
+- [ ] Generate transcript with open ai removing assembly ai from the project

 ## 2. New Features